Frequently Asked Questions

 When to Contact Your Dallas Utility Company

 After shopping for your energy provider and selecting a supply offer that fits your needs, you will still need to contact your utility company for any interruptions.
-Oncor serves the North Texas area and is responsible for downed wires and power outages.
+The utility company serving the North Texas area is Oncor Electric Delivery.
+They are also responsible for downed wires and power outages.
 They will be able to provide updates on power outages, severe weather, and any other customer service associated with getting your power back on.